 Easily one of the most popular choices for both kitchen and bathroom countertops.
 A natural stone that is incredibly durable.
 It is normally sealed with a glossy, polished finish but can also come in a matte appearance.

 Granite immediately provides a more modern look for the kitchen with its sleek appearance.
-It also comes in an endless variety of colours and grains so will leave you with countless stylistic choices – no two pieces of granite are the same.
+It also comes in an endless variety of colours and grains so it will leave you with countless stylistic choices.
+No two pieces of granite are the same.
 It’s also very resistant to heat and stains.

 Depending on the quality of granite, granite can be relatively expensive – around $100 per square foot for high-grade.
 While durable and strong, the corners and edges can chip with enough force.
 Sealing and resealing periodically is necessary to ward off stains from oil and grease.